Fire Station 8

 History of the Station

-The first dedicated Station No. 8 located at 2209 North Culpeper Street
+The second Fire Station No. 8 was purpose built to house the volunteers and their equipment.
+It was located at 2209 North Culpeper Street.

-The first dedicated fire station was built for the volunteers in 1934.
+The first fire station to house the fire equipment was an existing building located next to the ice house on Columbus Street.
+[LBA: Smith] The second station, the first to be purpose built as a fire station, was built for the volunteers in 1934.
 It was located on a lot that was donated by the Hicks family, prominent local business owners, on Culpepper Street.
 The new station housed two motorized fire engines that the volunteers had acquired over the preceding years through donations from the community.
 [ARL Library] The following year, volunteer fire departments across Arlington would be organized into the Arlington County Firemen’s Association.
-Conspicuously, this association excluded Station No. 8 and another station that served the Black communities in Hall’s Hill and East Arlington from joining the organization.
-[ARL Library]
+Conspicuously, this association excluded Station No. 8 and the other all-black fire station, the East Arlington Fire Department in the Queen City community.
+[ARL Library] The East Arlington Fire Department would later be disbanded.

 As the local population grew, Arlington County began paying professional firefighters to work within six of the seven local volunteer stations, starting in 1941.
 Station No. 8 was the lone exclusion for over a decade.
 [ARL Library] Finally, in 1951, the county began paying for three professional firefighters at Station No. 8, adding several more over the next few years.
 This led to fourteen paid African American firefighters, often referred to as the “First 14,” on staff at Station No. 8, including (by order of hire) Alfred Clark, Julian Syphax, George McNeal, Archie Syphax, Hartman Reed, James K. Jones, Carroll Deskins, Henry Vincent, Carl Cooper, Ervin Richardson, Jimmy Terry, Wilton Hendricks, Bill Warrington and Bobby Hill.
 In 1957, the first of these paid firefighters, Alfred Clark, became the first Black fire captain in Arlington, continuing his service at Fire Station No. 8.
 [ARL Library]